litebase/litebase/docs/database/system_database_migrations.md

 ## Important Notes

+- Migrations are added to the `AllMigrations` variable in `migrations.go`
+- The `GetAllMigrations()` function returns the `AllMigrations` variable
-- Migrations are executed in the order they appear in the `GetAllMigrations()` function
+- Migrations are executed in the order they appear in the `AllMigrations` slice
 - Each migration is tracked in the `migrations` table in the system database
 - Migrations that have already been applied will be skipped on subsequent runs
 - Always use `CREATE TABLE IF NOT EXISTS` and similar idempotent patterns
 - Each migration runs in a transaction, so failures will rollback
 - The migrations table is created before any other tables to track migration history
+- In tests, `AllMigrations` can be modified to simulate new deployments